arpi5191/Lung-Cancer-Image-Classification/README.md

      then train a ResNet50 model on the dataset to classify the patches as cancerous or non-cancerous and generate evaluation metrics for the training, validation, and testing phases of the model.
   3) Optional: Run the command python CNNClassifier.py in the terminal, which performs the same task as ResNet50.py but uses a CNN model built from scratch.
 This CNN model did not work effectively on a similar dataset and is still subject to modifications.
+  4) Run the command python voronoi.py in the terminal.
+This will segment the images and apply the Voronoi algorithm to the centroids.
+It generates Voronoi diagrams and Voronoi images (assumed).
+Additionally, it builds a DataFrame containing attributes of each Voronoi region.
+The script then splits the data, preprocesses it, and runs machine learning models such as Logistic Regression and Random Forest.
+Please note that this file is still a work in progress.

 # Note:
   If 'FileNotFoundError: Found no valid file for the classes Cancerous, NotCancerous.
 Supported extensions are: .jpg, .jpeg, .png, .ppm, .bmp, .pgm, .tif, .tiff, .webp' error occurs when running